Incarnations of the Doctor

 - Put on a Bus: Appeared to be killed in action by an android duplicate, but it turns out that he retired from UNIT in 1979 and has since become a used car salesman.

-- Screw the Rules, I'm Doing What's Right!: Benton embodies this trope, especially all over "Invasion of the Dinosaurs".Finch: Youll be court martialled for this, Sergeant!
+- Screw the Rules, I'm Doing What's Right!: Benton embodies this trope, especially all over "Invasion of the Dinosaurs", when he fights General Finch.Finch: You’ll be court martialled for this, Sergeant!

 Benton: Yes, sir.
 Very sorry, sir!